saicaca/fuwari/src/content/posts/fractured-elements-breakdown.md

 I managed to not over scope much unlike the last game jam.

+The game turned out to be too easy, but I feel like it is better that way.

 I do wish I would have invested some time into learning the events system in Unity beforehand, but it is what it is.

 I am pretty happy with how the logo turned out as well.